Falabdullateef/Python/Codeforces/README.md

 This repo contains my Python solutions to Codeforces problems.
 I use it mainly to track my progress, learn from mistakes, and improve my problem-solving speed.

-My solutions aren’t perfect — so I’m open to any comments or suggestions that could help me improve.
+My solutions aren’t perfect.
+So, I’m open to any comments or suggestions that could help me improve.

 ---